Chic Brodie (footballer)

-Charles Thomas George Brodie (22 February 1937 – 24 April 2000) was a Scottish professional football goalkeeper who made 400 appearances in The Football League, most notably for Brentford, Aldershot and Northampton Town.
+Charles Thomas George Brodie (22 February 1937 – 24 April 2000) was a Scottish professional footballer who played as a goalkeeper.

+Brodie made 400 appearances in The Football League, most notably for Brentford, Aldershot and Northampton Town.
 His professional career came to an end in 1970, when he was seriously injured after a dog ran onto the field of play.
-The dog ran into Brodie's knee after he grabbed the ball, which the dog was chasing.
-Brodie suffered severe ligament damage.

 Career

 Manchester City

 Born in Duntocher, Brodie began his career with Junior clubs Duntocher Hibernian and Partick Avondale.
 He joined Manchester City of the Football League First Division as an amateur in March 1954.
 He spent four years with the club, playing understudy to the popular German goalkeeper Bert Trautmann, but failed to break into the first team and departed in July 1957.

 Gillingham

 Brodie dropped down the leagues to join Gillingham of the Third Division South in July 1957.
 He spent one season with the Kent-based club, during which he played 22 times.